nulleke/check_truststore/README.md

 * **Behavior**: It automatically links intermediates to roots found within the same or other provided directories to reconstruct the full PKI topology using RFC 5280 logic.

 ### 🛰️ Network Discovery Integration (Nmap)
 The **XML Provider** allows for seamless integration with network scanning workflows.
-It is specifically optimized to parse Nmap XML output (`-oX`), automatically extracting certificates discovered by the `ssl-cert` script.
+It is specifically optimized to parse Nmap XML output (`-oX`), automatically extracting certificates discovered by Nmap's default, built-in `ssl-cert` script.
+Because `ssl-cert` ships standard with Nmap, no custom Nmap plugins are required to use this feature.

 #### Features
 * **Automatic Extraction**: Scans Nmap XML for PEM-encoded certificates in host script results.